-Since 1943, the club have been firm in their commitment to only signing players born in Mexico.
+Since 1943, the club has been firm in its commitment to only signing players born in Mexico.

 Looking for a real challenge?
 Okay, we started with an easy one.
 Let’s up the difficulty.
 How about we reduce the pool of eligible players from an entire nation of 125 million people to a single region of merely 2 million?

 Given this strict policy, it is perhaps even more impressive that Athletic have maintained their status in La Liga, one of Europe’s strongest domestic leagues, throughout its almost 100-year history.
-They were even crowned champions as recently as 1984 and won the title 7 times previous to that.
+The club was even crowned champions as recently as 1984 and won the title 7 times prior to that.

 Still too easy?
 Okay, we’re almost out of ideas, but we have one more team that will challenge even the most hard-core of FM veterans.

-Despite being less reputable than their big city neighbours in Spartak and Dynamo, “Cherti” are infamous for one reason: All their players are direct products of the club’s youth academy.
-That’s right, if you take on this club, you’ll be making no signings whatsoever!
+Despite being less reputable than their big city neighbors in Spartak and Dynamo, “Cherti” is infamous for one reason: All their players are direct products of the club’s youth academy.
+That’s right, if you join this club, you’ll be making no signings whatsoever!

 This save will test your tactical know-how to the limit, in order to get the absolute best out of your players (at least until you can garner some income, develop your academy and start producing top talent.